-Hattie Ellis is journalist, food writer and author of 12 books on food and its provenance.
+Hattie Ellis is journalist, food writer and author of twelve books on food and its provenance.
 Her books include WHAT TO EAT? a practical exploration of food politics that won the Guild of Food Writer’s Food Book of the Year, PLANET CHICKEN, a book about the chicken and the chicken industry, winner of the Derek Cooper Award for Investigative and Campaigning work, and THE ONE POT COOK, 150 recipes that explore the advantages and different traditions of this time-honoured way of cooking.
-After her social history of bees, SWEETNESS & LIGHT: the mysterious history of the honeybee (published in the US as well as the UK) she amassed a collection of more than 100 kinds of honey and wrote SPOONFULS OF HONEYa recipe book and guide to bees and honey.
+After her social history of bees, SWEETNESS & LIGHT: the mysterious history of the honeybee (published in the US as well as the UK) she amassed a collection of more than 100 kinds of honey and wrote SPOONFULS OF HONEY, a recipe book and guide to bees and honey.

-Hattie writes for newspapers, magazines and websites including the Times, Financial Times, the Telegraph, Delicious, The Field and BBC Food website, worked on food television programmes for 10 years and has appeared on programmes including BBC Breakfast Time, Woman’s Hour, The Food Programme and Channel 4’s Sunday Brunch.
+Hattie writes for newspapers, magazines and websites including the Times, Financial Times, the Telegraph, Delicious, The Field and BBC Food website.
+For over a decade she has worked on food television and radio programmes and appeared on BBC Breakfast Time, Woman’s Hour, The Food Programme and Channel 4’s Sunday Brunch.